What Is Kanna? Benefits, Origins, Quality Differences & How to Choose the Best Kanna Supplement

 Timing

-Many users prefer taking Kanna in the morning or early afternoon for:
+Morning Use — Many users prefer taking Kanna in the morning or early afternoon for calm focus throughout the workday and emotional steadiness during high-stress periods.

 Typical supplemental dosages range from 25mg to 100mg of standardized extract per serving, though this varies by product and individual response.

-• Start low – Begin with 25–50mg to assess individual tolerance
+• Start low — Begin with 25–50mg to assess tolerance

 • Increase gradually — Adjust based on personal response

-• Follow product recommendations – Standardization varies between brands
+• Follow product labels — Standardization varies between brands

 With or Without Food